 Glucosamine is one of the most popular joint-health supplements on the market.
 It’s a naturally-occurring compound your body needs to support healthy cartilage.
 While your body produces its own natural supply, many people turn to dietary supplements to help maintain higher levels of glucosamine to support joints and help protect cartilage from the effects of aging.2

 As a dietary supplement, glucosamine is either derived from the tough exoskeletons (shells) of shellfish like shrimp, lobster and crab, or synthesized in a lab.
 Glucosamine supplements are available in three primary formulations: glucosamine sulfate, glucosamine hydrochloride and N-acetyl glucosamine (NAG).
-Learn more about the different types of glucosamine in the post Glucosamine Overview: The Best Types (and Forms) for Joint Health.

 Clinical Research: Glucosamine Dosage Recommendations